Falls are the leading cause of injury-related emergency department visits — and the main cause of accidental deaths — among Americans 65 and older.

-“Many falls are due to dizziness, or vertigo, which is a common medical problem,” says Judith White, MD, PhD, medical director of the new Balance, Dizziness and Fall Prevention Center at Cleveland Clinic’s Beachwood Family Health and Surgery Center.
-“Dizziness is a serious condition because it increases a person’s risk of falling by 13 times.”
+“Many falls are due to dizziness, or vertigo, which is a common medical problem,” says Julie Honaker, PhD, CCC-A, Director of the Vestibular and Balance Disorders Laboratories at Cleveland Clinic.
+“Dizziness is a serious condition because it increases your risk of falling by 13 times.”

 What causes vertigo?

-In most cases, vertigo is caused by an imbalance in the inner ear and nervous system.
+In some cases, vertigo is caused by an imbalance in the inner ear and nervous system.
 These imbalances are called vestibular disorders and may be accompanied by hearing loss.

-To prevent falls, Dr. White recommends the following:
+To prevent falls, Dr. Honaker has this advice:

 1. Get strong